Home We're Buying Has Illegal In-Law Cottage—What Are the Risks?

 Dealing with insurance, tax, and other issues that could come of trying to use or rent out an illegally constructed unit.

-Here are some of the issues that commonly arise with illegal construction:
+A number of issues commonly arise with illegal construction, such as:

 • Insurance limits.
-If there is a fire or other incident in the in-law unit for which you may pursue an insurance claim, your insurance company may deny coverage.
+If a fire or other incident occurs in the in-law unit or shed for which you might pursue an insurance claim, your insurance company could deny coverage.
 You likely will not have trouble initially obtaining the policy, but beware of the small print that excludes coverage for construction not built to code standards or built with inferior construction.
-And if you decide to rent the space out, be sure to read Insurance Questions When Renting Out Your Home Short Term; your homeowner's coverage may not be as extensive as you'd expect if you're running a "business" in your home, leaving you potentially liable if a guest is injured.
+And if you decide to rent the space out, be sure to read Insurance Questions When Renting Out Your Home Short Term; your homeowner's coverage might not be as extensive as you'd expect if you're running a "business" in your home, leaving you potentially liable if a guest is injured.

 • Obligation to disclose issues to future home buyers.
-When you eventually sell the property, you will be required, by law, to disclose the unpermitted construction (assuming you haven't since brought it up to code) to any potential buyers.
+When you eventually sell the property, you will be required, by law, to disclose the unpermitted construction (assuming you haven't since brought it up to code) to potential buyers.
+(See Required Disclosures When Selling U.S. Real Estate.)
 This will make it harder for you to sell the property for the price it would otherwise be worth.

 If you decide that purchasing a house with unpermitted construction is not worth the risk, you can walk away, assuming you're not too deep into the closing process by now.

 Another option is to negotiate to have the seller obtain required permits prior to sale.
-This may be a good solution if you are willing to be flexible with the closing date (the permitting process can be lengthy and unpredictable).
+This might be a good solution if you are willing to be flexible with the closing date.
+(The permitting process can be lengthy and unpredictable, so think in terms of months, not weeks.)

 Talk to a Lawyer